Wendell Wilkie Gunn: Early Corporate Career

 After graduation from Florence State, Gunn went to work for Tennessee River Pulp and Paper Company in Counce, Tennessee.
 Gunn had relatives in Chicago and a desire to live in a major city where he could attend graduate school in the evenings led him to a position as a chemist working for Nalco Chemical Company in the Chicago area.
 While at Nalco, Gunn applied for admission to the graduate school of business at the University of Chicago.
 Gunn received support for his application from his former chemistry professor Joseph Thomas and President Norton: “With Dr. Norton, you didn’t even have to ask him.
 He’d find out where I was headed, and he would write a letter.
 And he used to write me a letter every time I got a promotion or something public happened to me he would write me a letter and tell me how proud he was of me.
 I didn’t expect that … so Florence State really became part of my support system.
 To the extent that if I needed support from the school, I got it.”
-Gunn’s enrollment at Florence State permanently integrated the College, and two African American students enrolled the year after his graduation.
+Gunn's enrollment at Florence State permanently integrated the college, and two African American students enrolled the year after his graduation.
 Gunn has said that “after I had been gone awhile, I looked back and there were quite a number” of African American students at the school.

 Gunn earned his M.B.A. from the University of Chicago in 1971.
-After completing his M.B.A. he went to work for Chase Manhattan Bank in New York, serving as Vice President of Corporate Banking from 1971- 1974, and VP for Commercial Lending from 1974-1979.
-While working at Chase Gunn also taught at Texas Southern University as an assistant professor in 1972-1973.
-After Chase, Gunn moved to Pepsico Inc., where he was Assistant Treasurer and Director of Investor Relations from 1979-1982.
+After completing his M.B.A. he went to work for Chase Manhattan Bank in New York, serving as Vice President of Corporate Banking from 1971- 1974, and VP for Commercial Lending from 1974 to 1979.
+While working at Chase Gunn also taught at Texas Southern University as an assistant professor in 1972–1973.
+After Chase, Gunn moved to Pepsico Inc., where he was Assistant Treasurer and Director of Investor Relations from 1979 to 1982.